 An ESD current pulse can rise from zero to its peak value in a very short time.
 As an example, a level 4 contact discharge per the IEC 61000-4-2 standard results in a current pulse that rises from zero to 30 Amps in 1nS.
-Here $d(l{esd})/dt$ can be approximated by $\Delta l{esd}/\Delta t$ , or $30/(1x10^{-9})$ .
-So just 10nH of series inductance ( $L_1$ ) will lead to a 300V increment in $V_Z$ !
+Here $d(l{esd})/dt$ can be approximated by $\Delta l{esd}/\Delta t$, or $30/(1x10^{-9})$.
+So just 10nH of series inductance (L1) will lead to a 300V increment in V_Z!

-Similarly for negative ESD pulses, parasitic series inductance from the $V_N$ pin to the ground rail will lead to drastically increased negative voltage on the line being protected.
+Similarly for negative ESD pulses, parasitic series inductance from the V_N pin to the ground rail will lead to drastically increased negative voltage on the line being protected.

 Another consideration is the output impedance of the power supply for fast transient currents.
 Most power supplies exhibit a much higher output impedance to fast transient current spikes.
-In the $V_Z$ equation above, the $V{Supply}$ term, in reality, is given by $(V{DC} + I{esd} \times R{out})$ , where $V{DC}$ and $R{out}$ are the nominal supply DC output voltage and effective output impedance of the power supply respectively.
-As an example, a $R{out}$ of 1 ohm would result in a 10V increment in $V_Z$ for a peak $I{esd}$ of 10A.
+In the V_Z equation above, the V{Supply} term, in reality, is given by $(V{DC} + I{esd} \times R{out})$, where V{DC} and R{out} are the nominal supply DC output voltage and effective output impedance of the power supply respectively.
+As an example, a R{out} of 1 ohm would result in a 10V increment in V_Z for a peak I{esd} of 10A.

-To mitigate these effects, a high frequency bypass capacitor should be connected between the $V_p$ pin of the ESD Protection Array and the ground plane.
-The value of this bypass capacitor should be chosen such that it will absorb the charge transferred by the ESD pulse with minimal change in $V_p$ .
-Typically a value in the 0.1 $\mu$ F to 0.2 $\mu$ F range is adequate for IEC-61000-4-2 level 4 contact discharge protection (8KV).
+To mitigate these effects, a Zener diode has been integrated into this Protection Array between V_P and V_N .
+This Zener diode clamps the maximum voltage of V_P relative to V_N at the breakdown voltage of the Zener diode.
+Although not strictly necessary, it is recommended that V_P be bypassed to the ground plane with a high frequency bypass capacitor.
+This will lower the channel clamp voltage, and is especially effective when V_P is much lower than the Zener breakdown voltage.
+The value of this bypass capacitor should be chosen such that it will absorb the charge transferred by the ESD pulse with minimal change in V_P .
+Typically a value in the $0.1\,\mu\text{F}$ to $0.2\,\mu\text{F}$ range is adequate for IEC-61000-4-2 level 4 contact discharge protection (8KV).
 For higher ESD voltages, the bypass capacitor should be increased accordingly.
 Ceramic chip capacitors mounted with short printed circuit board traces are good choices for this application.
 Electrolytic capacitors should be avoided as they have poor high frequency characteristics.
-For extra protection, connect a zener diode in parallel with the bypass capacitor to mitigate the effects of the parasitic series inductance inherent in the capacitor.
-The breakdown voltage of the zener diode should be slightly higher than the maximum supply voltage.

 As a general rule, the ESD Protection Array should be located as close as possible to the point of entry of expected electrostatic discharges.
-The power supply bypass capacitor mentioned above should be as close to the $V_P$ pin of the Protection Array as possible, with minimum PCB trace lengths to the power supply and ground planes to minimize stray series inductance.
+The power supply bypass capacitor mentioned above should be as close to the V_P pin of the Protection Array as possible, with minimum PCB trace lengths to the power supply and ground planes to minimize stray series inductance.